 The Sustainable Development and Construction Department remains operational to provide service to our customers.
 We are temporarily limiting our walk-in services in order to provide a safe environment for our customers and staff.
 Appointments can be made by calling (214) 670-4209 one day in advance.

 Zoning applications should be mailed to or delivered to Current Planning in City Hall, Room 5BN.
 A Zoning planner will review the application for completeness.

 The Zoning planner will contact the representative within one business day regarding the completeness of the application.

 If further information is needed, the applicant may mail or deliver the additional information to Current Planning.

 If the application is complete, the representative will be directed to either come in and pay, mail a check, have a check delivered or pay online.

-To receive a review of an application prior to submittal, the scanned material may be emailed to Neva Dean at email@example.com.
+To receive a review of an application prior to submittal, the scanned material may be emailed to Nabila Nur at firstname.lastname@example.org.
 The scanned documents will be reviewed by a Zoning planner and comments provided regarding additional information needed or that the application is complete and can be submitted.
 Scanned applications will not be accepted as a formal submittal – only for review.

 The application will not be processed until the application is complete and payment has been paid.